[ note ]

 on making sense of the P2P Foundation’s big document about making sense of a time of change

-This is the first in a collection of posts intended to aid digestion of a document well worth reading but not, I’ve found, so easy to get into: the 2015 Commons Transition Plan written by P2P Foundation’s Michel Bauwens, building on recent team-conducted research in Ecuador, commissioned by its national government.
-That research had to do with understanding what’s conceived as ‘knowledge-based society’ and its emergence under current conditions of the country’s civil and economic life appeared to be evolving at the time of the study.
+This is the first in a collection of posts intended to aid digestion of a document well worth reading but not, I’ve found, so easy to get into: the 2015 Commons Transition Plan written by P2P Foundation’s Michel Bauwens, building on research the group conducted under commission by the government of Ecuador.
+That research had to do with understanding the contours of ‘knowledge-based society’ and its emergence, or the potential for its emergence, as the country’s civil and economic life appeared to be evolving at the time of the study.

 Emergence is perhaps a key to getting what this document is about.
-While it is ‘plan’ or ‘proposal,’ as title and section headings say plainly, it isn’t presented as what the reader might, in certain cultural contexts, feel a prejudicial inclination to take it for: an idea of utopian transformation, or a scheme for replacing the societal known with the new and untried.
-It’s presented rather as a set of recommendations for constructing policy based on broad societal transition its framers think to be, and will describe as, already under way.
+While it is ‘plan’ or ‘proposal,’ as its title and subheads indicate, it isn’t presented as what the reader might, in certain cultural contexts, feel prejudicially inclined to see as an idea of utopian transformation, a scheme for overwriting the known with the new and untried.
+It’s written rather to recommend groundwork for policy in support of societal transition it argues is already under way.

-That isn’t to say that the thinkers represented in the document aren’t calling for change.
-In fact they see the world’s turning around from
+That isn’t to say the thinkers represented in the document aren’t calling for change.
+In fact, they see the world’s turning around from

 the simple market/state duopoly and the false binary choices between ‘more market’ or ‘more state’